samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab2_Data_Preparation/readme.md

 ## Learning Objectives

 By the end of this workshop, you should be able to:
+1. Deploy a GPT-4 Model and interact with it in the Chat Playground
-1. Use GPT-4 To create synthetic data based on a known scenario.
+2. Use GPT-3.5 To create synthetic data based on a known scenario.
 1. Prepare a dataset for fine-tuning with Azure AI Studio.
 1. Verify that the datasets.
 1. Understand the importance of the dataset preparation process.